zzorba/ArkhamCards/README.md

 # Arkham Cards

 Create and edit decks for all of your investigators -- it will even check the deck-building rules to keep you honest.
 You can also group together decks into campaigns to track your progress combatting evils.
-The app can be used with local decks, or you can link your ArkhamDB accountto sync changes on the go.
+The app can be used with local decks, or you can link your ArkhamDB account to sync changes on the go.

 * Edit and upgrade your investigator's decks, either offline or by linking your ArkhamDB account.
 * Track scenario results and keep the campaign log up to date.